It's Latinx/e Heritage Month! We are kicking it off by giving you 15 ways you can celebrate it in a way that honors Latinx/e heritage.

 You can learn so much from Black, Indigenous, and Latinx/e of Color's history, struggle, and experiences by listening to our music.
 Our music is a window into our soul and represents so much in our culture.
 Music ties us back to our ancestors.

-If you'd like to take a listen or even read about some amazing Latinx/e songs, go to our Spotify page or take a peek at our blog to experience a piece of Latinx/e culture.
+If you'd like to take a listen or even read about some amazing Latinx/e songs, check our playlist curated by ACLU staff or take a peek at our blog to experience a piece of Latinx/e culture.